lydtechconsulting/component-test-framework/README.md

 Dockerises the service under test and the required resources.

-Uses the TestContainers library to start and manage the Docker containers:
+Uses the Testcontainers library to start and manage the Docker containers:

 https://www.testcontainers.org/